 Treating Diaper Dermatitis

-The good news is there are steps you can take at home to prevent diaper rash.
+The good news is there are steps you can take at home to treat diaper rash.
 Where possible, stopping the use of diapers altogether can be the ultimate “cure” for the problem.
-When that is not possible, consider any or all the following:
+When that is not possible, consider any or all of the following:

 Non-Diaper Related Rashes